Department of Health and Human Services

 Leslie A. Weyn Administrative Law Judge

-- 2. My findings of fact and conclusions of law appear as numbered headings in bold italic type.
+- back to note 1 2.
+My findings of fact and conclusions of law appear as numbered headings in bold italic type.